tdowns/basicBot/commands.md

 =========

 X specifies a number.
-Arguments between ( ) are optional
+Arguments between ( ) are optional.

 Manager